 Estimates vary, but around 3% of us may have an allergy to one or more fragrance compounds commonly used in our toiletries, toothpastes, household cleaning agents, air fresheners, scented candles, and other consumer goods.

-Where the food manufacturing industry has 14 food allergens that it is required to always clearly declare on its labels, the cosmetics industry has 26 fragrance allergens.
+Where the food manufacturing industry in the UK and EU has 14 food allergens that it is required to always clearly declare on its labels, the cosmetics industry has 26 fragrance allergens.
 They include natural components of essential oils – such as eugenol, geraniol, and limonene – and artificial fragrance compounds – such as methyl 2-octynoate, butylphenyl methylpropional, and amyl cinnamal.
 The 26 must be declared when present in concentrations greater than 0.01% (wash-off products) or 0.001% (leave-on products).
 They are typically positioned last in a list of ingredients.

 Although other household goods have less strict regulations regarding their labels, many do declare the presence of fragrances and fragrance allergens on packaging.